South Coast Theatre

 The South Coast Theatre is a historic former movie theater on Pacific Coast Highway in Laguna Beach, California, United States.
 Walter J. Saunders of W. J. Saunders & Son designed the original structure.
 The theater opened in 1922 as the Lynn Theatre, a replacement for a former venue of the same name.
 An extensive renovation in 1935 introduced a new Mediterranean Revival style facade designed by James Neil Conway.
 The theater remained in operation under the founding family until the 1970s when Pacific Theatres acquired it.
 In 1976, the venue's single auditorium was split into two.
 Edwards Theatres and Regency Theatres later operated it until its closure in 2015.
 At the time, it was the only remaining movie theater in Laguna Beach.
 In 2023, the theater was listed on the National Register of Historic Places and acquired by car manufacturer Rivian to be converted into a showroom.

 History

 1915–1935: Original two venues

 The Aufdenkamp family founded and operated the South Coast Theatre.
 Fred Aufdenkamp was born in 1876 in Hanover, Germany, before immigrating to Nebraska in the 19th century and eventually the Greater Los Angeles region with his family.
 Aufdenkamp previously operated various entertainment venues, including a hippodrome in Redondo Beach and a makeshift bowling alley in Laguna Beach.

 In 1915, Aufdenkamp founded the original Lynn Theatre at 255 Forest Avenue in Laguna Beach, the first movie theater in the city.
-According to a later account from a former patron, admission was between 5 and 10 cents and the venue hosted approximately three showtimes per week in the summer.
-Fred's son, Lynndon "Lynn" Aufdenkamp, operated the hand-cranked projector that screened silent films.
+According to a later account from a former patron, admission was between 5 and 10 cents and the venue hosted approximately three showtimes per week during the summer.
+Fred's son, Lynndon "Lynn" Aufdenkamp, operated a hand-cranked projector that screened silent films.
 A generator provided electricity and theatergoers sometimes brought portable stoves for warmth on cold nights.